 The Design Principles will help you to create a design that is both visually appealing and properly structured.
 These principles are not easily taught; only through experience will you build up these skills.

-For graphic designers, ideation is a skill which links to your overall creativity.
+For graphic designers, ideation is a skill that links to your overall creativity.
 In graphic design terms, it is the creative process of generating, developing, and communicating new ideas.

 Employers will truly value this skill because you will use it every time you are assigned a project.
 Understanding what your employer wants from a design and coming up with innovative ideas which satisfy their requirements can be challenging.